Russell-Waterhouse/blog/content/post/haskell-2-teachings.md

 Security is hard.
 You, as an engineer, should know the biggest security risks of the project that you're working on.
 For web developers, this is the [OWASP Top 10](https://owasp.org/www-project-top-ten/).
 You should know the threat model of your project.
+You should know how to identify and mitigate the most common security risks.
+Most importantly, you should know when you are out of your depth, and require the help of a security professional.

 ## Principle 5: As Performant as Necessary

+You should know the performance requirements of your system, and you should profile your system to know where the bottlenecks are, and take steps to mitigate those bottlenecks when your system falls below the performance requirements.

-## Principle 6: Encapsulates Necessary Complexity Behind an Elegant Abstraction
+## Principle 6: Encapsulates Necessary Complexity Behind an Elegant API

+There is real complexity in the world.
+This complexity will creep into your code.
+Handle the complexity one time, in the most simple way possible, and put that complexity behind a good API.

+My favourite example of this is

 ## Principle 7: Avoids Any Unnecessary Abstraction